-The project site was modeled as one watershed, Watershed 1, which contains a tributary area of approximately 5,825 square feet, all of which are impervious in the form of proposed addition, garage and driveway.
+Watershed 1 contains a tributary area of approximately 5,428 square feet, all of which are impervious in the form of proposed permeable driveway, a portion of the walkway, the front portion of the dwelling and porch.
 The CN value for this area is 98 and the Time of Concentration (Tc) is a direct entry of 1 minute.
-The runoff from this tributary area is conveyed via a comprehensive drainage system to ten (10) Cultec® Recharger 330XLHD units set in one foot of gravel at the sides and invert.
+The runoff from this tributary area is conveyed via a comprehensive drainage system to twelve (12) Cultec Recharger 330XLHD units set in 12 inches at all sides and 6 inches at the invert.
 The system is designed to fully accept (no release) the entire stormwater runoff volume for the 100-year storm event from the watershed and ex-filtrate the runoff into the surrounding soil sub-strata.